Maxima Castor 927 2-Stroke Oil Review

 What Other Riders Are Saying About Castor 927

-While Maxima Castor 927 has been proven to be effective at reducing engine build-up and preventing rust and corrosion in your dirt bike, the real results I’m more concerned with are from people who have used the oil.
+While Maxima Castor 927 has been proven effective at reducing engine build-up and preventing rust and corrosion in your dirt bike, the actual results I’m more concerned with are from people who have used the oil.

 Here is a little of what riders have to say about it: